p5videoKit/IM-Screens-2025-03-itp/weeks/03_time.md

 ## Class Exercise

+### create repo for the class

+- create a repo for the class
+  -- name repo ims-2025-yourNickName
+- make jht9629-nyu a collaborator
+- add link to your repo to your wiki page

+### update your class repo

+- put homework sketch in your github repo for this class
 - github pages setup
+- add and test sketch get_url_params
+- add and test sketch localStorage

+### update your p5mirror repo

+- run and commit your p5mirror repo

 ## Homework Week03

-- Expand your full screen p5js screen or write/find a new one to use configuration data
+- Expand your full screen p5js screen or create a new one to that:

+  - uses url parameters to control the appearance of your sketch
+  - or makes us of some data to drive the visual
+  - in addition to another source of input such as camera/mic/ml5js
+  - consider accommodation of landscape and portrait screen orientation

   - make the p5js sketch available via your github repo as github pages

-- add a link to your sketch on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2025-03-itp/wiki#week-03-homework)
+  - also make the p5js sketch available via your github repo as github pages
+  - be sure to include all atributions (eg. links to source sketch, ai chat prompts, etc.)

 - enter any questions or notes on your wiki page